FLARE: Learning Future-Aware Latent Representations from Vision-Language Models for Autonomous Driving: Experiments

-\paragraph{Dataset} We primarily evaluate our proposed method on two distinct benchmarks: NAVSIM~\cite{dauner2025navsim} and nuScenes~\citep{caesar2020nuscenes} open-loop planning.
+\paragraph{Dataset.} We train and evaluate our proposed method on the NAVSIM~\cite{dauner2025navsim, cao2025navsimv2} benchmark.
 NAVSIM is a planning-oriented autonomous driving dataset built upon OpenScene~\cite{openscene2023}, which itself is a redistribution of nuPlan~\cite{caesar2021nuplan}.
-The dataset is divided into two splits: navtrain, containing 103,288 training frames, and navtest, consisting of 12,146 evaluation frames.
-Additionally, NAVSIM offers a non-reactive simulator that provides simulation-based metrics, collectively referred to as the PDM Score.
-NuScenes is a widely used dataset in the field of autonomous driving, comprising a total of 28,000 samples, with a split of 22,000 for training and 6,000 for validation.
-To evaluate the generalizability of our models, we perform open-loop planning experiments in a zero-shot manner on the nuScenes dataset.
+The dataset is divided into two splits: \textit{navtrain}, containing 103,288 training frames, and \textit{navtest}, consisting of 12,146 evaluation frames.